 which is a savvy gourmet grocery store that's open 24/7.
 It offers such

 treats as mini-mud cakes, mini-mousse cakes, packaged chocolate truffles,

 packaged health food sandwiches, and a fine assortment of healthy breads.

-Then again, if you're seeking more substantial fare, stroll over to 68 East 1st Street (between First and Second Avenues) for the terrific Australian Tuck Shop, which provides piping hot and delicious meat and veggie pies into the wee hours of the night.
-It's open Monday-Thursday from 10:00 am to 2:00 am, Friday & Saturday from 10:00 am to 5:00 am (!), and Sunday from 1:00 pm to 10:00 pm.
+Then again, if you're seeking more substantial fare, be sure to partake at 68 East 1st Street (between First and Second Avenues) for the superb Australian Tuck Shop, which provides piping hot and delicious meat and veggie pies into the wee hours of the night.
+It's open Monday-Thursday from 10:00 am to 2:00 am, Friday & Saturday from 10:00 am to 5:00 am, and Sunday from 1:00 pm to 10:00 pm.